az-cat/az-hpcapps/README.md

 -   A single GridEngine cluster capable of running all the apps in the HPC application catalog.
-Do this when you want to create one environment and use it for benchmarking all the HPC applications.
+Do this when you want to create one environment and use it for running all the HPC applications.
 The cluster accepts Azure Batch task files and translates them into GridEngine jobs.

 -   A GridEngine cluster for a specific HPC application.